Roeeht/Agent_Messiah/README.md

 **Hebrew AI Sales Agent (simple local dev workflow)**

+Tested on macOS (local dev).

 Outbound calling system with a Hebrew caller experience, an English-only internal agent, and an HE↔EN translation pipeline.

-This repo is intentionally set up to run locally with:
+This repo is intentionally set up to run locally with a voice-calling-first workflow:

 - `uvicorn app.main:app --reload`
 - In-memory lead + meeting stores (no database)
+- Twilio outbound calls + Hebrew caller experience (default)
+- ngrok to expose local webhooks to Twilio
 - No Docker / Compose / Celery required

 ## Overview